refactor-group/.github/profile/README.md

 We're a community of engineers from all around the world and we call ourselves _Rust Never Sleeps_.
 Indeed, Rust never needs to sleep, but _you_ still need to.
 Put code to work intelligently so you can rest more and realize your full human potential! :)

-We're hosted and sponsored by [Refactor Group](https://refactorgroup.com) (formerly Jim Hodapp Coaching), a company specializing in coaching and mentoring software engineers and engineering leaders to better reach their full career potential.
+We're hosted and sponsored by [Refactor Group](https://refactorgroup.com), a company specializing in coaching and mentoring software engineers and engineering leaders to better reach their full career potential.

 <img src="https://user-images.githubusercontent.com/3219120/176586737-25719582-1b07-4552-a1bd-1e1c6a526a9d.png" alt="Rust Never Sleeps">